pmonj9841/Land-Use-Mix-in-Wonju-si/README.md

 ![image](https://github.com/pmonj9841/Land-Use-Mix-in-Wonju-si/assets/61530808/5fc2c4e9-a025-4bd3-a873-8f739515c2e3)

-P^j is the percentage of each land use type j and k is the total number of land use types in the area (Voukenas, 2021).
+P ^j is the percentage of each land use type j and k is the total number of land use types in the area (Voukenas, 2021).

 I developed this methodology to improve the results: